alexandergirardet/338Days_Data/README.md

 There were no more notable updates from the rest of the week.
 But I will be watching the Nvidia GTC conference regarding AI breakthroughs.

 **Content:** AI Updates

+### Day 29

+**Topic:** Jinja

+Jinja is a template engine that uses Python to generate dynamic markup languages.
+It allows developers to define variables and placeholders within a template, which are replaced with real values at runtime.
+Additionally, Jinja enables control structures like loops, conditionals, and macros for more complex template processing.
+DBT, on the other hand, is a data transformation tool that uses SQL to define models.
+By integrating Jinja with DBT, you can inject SQL based on inputs or parameters, making your data transformation logic more modular and maintainable.

+Jinja enables you to create a programming environment with SQL and follow best practices for software engineering.
+It allows for data engineers to utilize SQL in ways that weren't usually possible.
+By providing users with statements that are used to control flow, expressions that can output a string based on a variable.
+DE have much more uses for SQL based transformations.

+Macros is a jinja concept that is analogous to functions in Object oriented programming languages.
+It provides modularity in SQL and DBT allow you to create DRY (Don't Repeat Yourself) code.
+Additionally, it enables you to create consistent pipelines that make use of the same macros which can be greatly used with Kimball type datawarehouses.

+DBT also provides some advanced built in functions that can be used to create more complex macros.
+A few are: The run_query function allows you to run queries and return the results in a DBT macro, similar to a pandas DataFrame.
+The log function helps you monitor what's happening under the hood, which is useful when creating complex macros: The execute variable returns True when DBT is in "execute" mode, allowing you to defer compilation to the point of execution.

+Overall Jinja is a great addition to the DBT environment and allows far greater flexibility in the transformation process of your data pipelines, and enable modeling of the data in a